zetaris/lightning-catalog/doc/doc/spark_jobs_submission_with_lightning_query.md

 -->

 ## Adding Lightning catalog
-Lightning has two different catalog type, hdfs(as of now) and rdbs which will be added later.
+Lightning has two different catalog type, hdfs(as of now) and rdbms which will be added later.
 SPARK-SQL CLI is kicked off with Lightning catalog on hdfs

 To plugin Lightning catalog, 4 custom parameters need to be provided to SPARK.